 RH: Hostelling International recently used blogging as a creative way to engage millennial travelers.
 Is this the sort of initiative that you see as relevant?

 Taleb Rifai: “HI’s Big Blog Exchange was a highly effective case study of facilitating cultural exchange among the millennial generation through blogs and bloggers.
-Travellers were invited to exchange places with other travellers for 10 days and report their experience in a blog or social media platform.
+Travellers were invited to exchange places with other travelers for 10 days and report their experience in a blog or social media platform.
 This engaged some 2,000 bloggers from 177 countries around the world, promoting HI hostels and the hostelling movement whilst giving new generations a first-hand experience of travel as a force for good and a passport to peace around the world.

 Such cultural exchange initiatives have an important place in the new travel and tourism landscape.
 They are an important market opportunity to be embraced by the entire hospitality sub-sector, but particularly hostels given their strong interest in promoting intercultural understanding.”